Presented as part of

 The United States Constitution establishes the ability of ordinary people to make decisions regarding their government, but limits have applied since the very beginning.
 For the past 250 or so years, the laws controlling who can vote have changed to enfranchise new groups—including people who do not own property, people who were formerly enslaved, and women—but more recent trends have restricted voting rights and created new barriers for voters.

-Voting laws can be changed.
+The Official Unofficial Voting Station points out that voting laws can be changed.
 Who do you think should be able to vote?
 What would our elections look like if people who cannot vote, could vote?
 By presenting a voting station that welcomes everyone, this project explores the possibility of a true democracy.
-So whether or not you can legally vote in the United States, cast your symbolic ballot on The Official Unofficial Voting Station's official website and make your voice heard!

 From the Artist